shillestad-cmd/Ransomware-Attack/README.md

 ## Phase 3 – Configure MySQL Logging in Azure Log Analytics

 In this phase, we configure **Azure Monitor Agent (AMA)** and a **Data Collection Rule (DCR)** to continuously collect MySQL General Query Logs from the virtual machine and send them to **Azure Log Analytics**.
 This allows all MySQL activity to be centrally collected and searched using Kusto Query Language (KQL).

+Rather than relying on the local MySQL General Query Log stored on the virtual machine, forwarding the logs to Azure Log Analytics ensured that forensic evidence remained available even if the attacker deleted databases or attempted to remove local artifacts.
+Centralized logging is a common security practice because it preserves evidence independently of the compromised system and enables investigators to correlate database activity with endpoint telemetry during incident response.

 ### Step 1 – Verify Defender Telemetry